Kharavela

-Kharavela (also transliterated Khārabēḷa) was a monarch of Kalinga in present-day Odisha, India, who ruled during the second or first century BCE.
+Kharavela was the emperor of Kalinga (present-day eastern coast of India) in the 2nd or 1st century BC.
 The primary source for Kharavela is his rock-cut Hathigumpha inscription.
 The inscription is undated, only four of its 17 lines are completely legible, others unclear, variously interpreted and disputed by scholars.
-The inscription written with Jainism-related phrases recites a year by year record of his reign and panegyrically credits him with public infrastructure projects, welfare activities, patronage of the arts, and many military victories.
-Historians agree that it is best and most complete biography of Kharavela available.
+The inscription is written in Brahmi script with Jainism-related phrases recites a year by year record of his reign.
 He was a follower of Jainism.